-Because riparian, wetland and floodplain habitats are so closely connected to adjacent rivers and streams, they host some of the same species, such as Wood Turtles.
-Bank Swallows rely on riparian and floodplain habitats, as do rare plants including Spotted Joe-Pyeweed, River Bulrush, and Largeleaf Grass-of-parnassus, the current status of which is unknown.
+Because riparian and floodplain habitats are so closely connected to adjacent rivers and streams, they can host some of the same species, like Wood Turtles.
+Louisiana Waterthrush, Bank Swallows, and Appalachian Jewelwing rely on riparian and floodplain and habitats.

-Priority Riparian, Wetland and Floodplain Species
+Priority Riparian and Floodplain Species